Castlegate Treatment Plant – St. Charles Public Water Supply District No. 2

 Add more air to the influent prior to it entering aeration.

-Added capacity to provide storage for one day’s flow for a storm event or to hold influent utility ammonia at acceptable level.
+Added capacity to provide storage for one day’s flow for a storm event or to hold influent utility ammonia at an acceptable level.

 Modified the existing SCADA system to stop adding influent to the plant if ammonia is detected above a determined level.